Atajos

 Aprende más

-• Córcega: La tasa de homicidios más alta de Europa Occidental.
+• Córcega: La tasa de homicidios más alta de Europa occidental.

 • Nice: Rife with pickpockets and petty thieves.